-An ancient proverb says that leaders are a lot like teabags; you don’t know what’s inside of them until you put them in hot water.
-The measure of a person is not where they stand in comfort, but how they perform during a hard-core crisis like we are currently experiencing.
-In times of crisis, if a leader is inherently fearful, that will come out, if they are egotistical, that will come out; if they truly care about others, that will certainly be on display.
-During various parts of history, many poorly equipped leaders pushed the world to the brink, causing millions of deaths.
-These deaths were callously considered mere statistics and were just part of a global scorecard.
-During this pandemic, people’s lives matter and leaders cannot lose sight of their ability to lessen the overall human impact.
+An ancient proverb says that leaders are a lot like teabags; you don’t know what’s inside them until you put them in hot water.
+A person’s measure is not where they stand in comfort, but how they perform during hard-core adversity like we are currently experiencing.
+In times of crisis, if a leader is inherently fearful, that will come out, if they are egotistical, that will come out; if they genuinely care about others, that will undoubtedly be on display.

-Having a fearful initial reaction to a crisis is normal however, the ability to quickly move beyond that fear and potential self-centeredness is essential.
-True leaders fundamentally care about people and take responsibility for the collective good of both their employees and communities from the onset.
-A leader that is slow in comprehending the facts, quick to sling blame, self-centeredness or egotistical is extremely dangerous during times of crisis.
+Having a fearful initial reaction to a crisis is expected; however, the ability to quickly move beyond that fear and potential self-centeredness is essential.
+True leaders fundamentally care about people and take responsibility for their employees and communities’ collective good from the onset.
+A leader who is slow in comprehending the facts, quick to sling blame, self-centered, or egotistical is extremely dangerous during crisis times.
 Leaders such as these should not be followed and do not deserve the people’s future trust or support.

-Often the failure to show leadership upfront results in the need to execute in crisis management mode for an extended period-of-time.
+If a leader fails to show leadership upfront, it results in the need to execute in crisis management mode for an extended period.
 The inability to anticipate and prevent the crisis is the first place often means that crisis management is inevitable.
-Because this mode of operation doesn’t occur very often, many leaders are caught flat-footed and need to learn as they go.
-A lot of pain and destruction can occur while ad-hoc processes and systems are put in place.
+Because this operation mode doesn’t occur very often, many leaders are caught flat-footed and need to learn as they go.
+During this “learn as you go” period, much pain and destruction can occur while ad-hoc processes, systems, and organizational structures are established.